dapi-co/DapiSDK-ReactNative/README.md

 1. Download and install [Node, Android Studio, Xcode, VSCode](https://reactnative.dev/docs/environment-setup).
 2. Clone the project `git clone https://github.com/dapi-co/DapiSDK-ReactNative.git`
 3. Run `yarn` to install dependencies
-4. Open the project in VSCode and navigate to `App.tsx` and replace `APP_KEY` with your appKey.
+4. Open the project in VSCode and navigate to `screens/home.tsx` and replace `APP_KEY` with your appKey.
 Can be obtained from [Dapi Dashboard](https://dashboard.dapi.com/login)
 5. Android:
     * Open `android` project folder in Android Studio and go to `Settings -> Build, Execution, Deployment ->  Build Tools -> Gradle -> Gradle JDK` and select JDK 17 if not selected.
     * Open `build.gradle` and replace applicationId value `com.dapi.app` with your Bundle ID.